VStefanov/ansible-playbook/README.md

 - `vpc` - Creates all networking settings in AWS, including the VPC, public and private subnets, Internet Gateway, NAT Gateway, route tables, and security groups.
 These configurations follow best practices by isolating critical resources in private subnets and restricting access to specific security groups and ports.

 - `control-node` - Creates an EC2 instance in a public subnet to serve as the Ansible Control node.
-It has a security group which allows access only from specific CIDR ranges set in the `vars/global.yaml` under the `network_cidr` attribute (recommendations - your personal IP or VPN cidr or some specific private network cidr)
+It has a security group which allows access only from specific CIDR ranges set in the `vars/global.yaml` under the `network_cidr` attribute (recommendations - your personal IP or VPN cidr or some specific private network cidr).

 - `worker-node` - Creates two EC2 instances in a private subnet to serve as Ansible Worker nodes.
 The instances are assigned a security group that allows access from the Ansible Control node's security group on port 22 and from the ALB's security group on port 80.
 (This is a playground setup, so HTTPS communication is not configured.)

 - `database` - Creates an RDS instance in a separate private subnet.
 The instance is assigned a security group that allows access only from the Worker nodes on port 3306, as it uses MySQL.